g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 The improvement crew deploys a new edition of the internet site with updated features, inclusive of a redesigned checkout procedure, in a green environment.
 They then conduct significant checks to verify that the new functions are characterized correctly and do not introduce any troubles.

 ### Step 3: Switching Traffic to the New Server
 After the updates were deployed and tested in the green environments, users gradually switched from the blue environment to the green surroundings.
-This is commonly completed the use of a routing tool, which includes a load balancer, that redirects incoming visitors to the green environment.
+This is commonly completed with the use of a routing tool, which includes a load balancer, that redirects incoming visitors to the green environment.

 For instance:
 The company configures the load balancer to begin directing a small percentage of traffic to the green environment at the same time as monitoring overall performance.
-If the whole thing is going easily, extra visitors will regularly shift to the green environment until all site visitors is routed there.
+If the whole thing is going easily, extra visitors will regularly shift to the green environment until all site visitors are routed there.

 ### Step four: Relegating the Old Platform
 Once all traffic has been correctly redirected to the green environment, the blue environment will become inactive and relegated to a backup or standby function.
-It is saved in this state in case a rollback is needed or as a reference for updates that could possibly occur in the future.
+It is saved in this state in case a rollback is needed or as a reference for updates that could occur in the future.

 For instance:
-With all users now accessing the green environment, the blue environment are not serving visitors.
-It is maintained as a backup, allowing the employer to quick switch back to it if any problems arise with the green environment.
+With all users now accessing the green environment, the blue environment is not serving visitors.
+It is maintained as a backup, allowing the employer to quickly switch back to it if any problems arise with the green environment.

 ## Continuous Cycle
 Blue-green deployment is a never-finishing cycle that alternates between the two environments—blue and green—in lively and dormant roles regularly.
 This cycle makes certain that updating processes are smooth and effective whilst inflicting the least amount of inconvenience to users.
 Here’s the process for the continuous cycle: